-36The notion of equipped labor is used in earlier work in order to emphasize that L_i^s may represent, e.g., a Cobb-Douglas aggregate of several factors, one of them being labor.
-Accordingly, W_i^s would then measure the cost of the bundle of the factors involved.
-The fact that hourly wages and other factor costs vary across sectors within countries and within sectors across countries is consistent with some element of sector-specificity of factors as assumed here.
-Since sector-specificity rules out any reallocation of factors of production across sectors, equilibrium changes associated with changes in trade costs should be interpreted as short- or medium-run equilibrium effects.
+$^{^2}$ The notion of equipped labor is used in earlier work in order to emphasize that L^s_i may represent, for example, a Cobb-Douglas aggregate of several factors, one of them being labor.
+Accordingly, W^s_i would then measure the cost of the bundle of the factors involved.
+The fact that hourly wages and other factor costs vary across sectors within countries and within sectors across countries is consistent with some element of sector specificity of factors as assumed here.
+Since sector specificity rules out any reallocation of factors of production across sectors, equilibrium changes associated with changes in trade costs should be interpreted as short- or medium-run equilibrium effects.

-37This customary specification excludes, e.g., fixed market-entry costs which are borne by the importing country.
+3This customary specification excludes, for example, fixed market-entry costs, which are borne by the importing country.

-$^{^{38}}$ One could easily incorporate a notion of trade imbalances along the lines of Dekle et al. (2007).
+4One could easily incorporate a notion of trade imbalances along the lines of Dekle, Eaton, and Kortum (2007).
 We will do so in the empirical part but suppress this argument here for the sake of simplicity.